 Figure 5.
 Left-parietal old/new effect: old/new, stationary/displaced

-A) Sensors included in ERP comparisons of the left-parietal old/new effect.
-B) Left-parietal ERP for comparison of old and new items (shown in P3).
-Statistics were performed for the shaded time period.
-C) Left-parietal ERP for comparison of stationary and displaced items.
+(a) Sensors included in ERP comparisons of the left-parietal old/new effect. (b) Left-parietal ERP for comparison of old and new items (shown in electrode P3).
+Statistics were performed for the shaded time period. (c) Left-parietal ERP for comparison of stationary and displaced items.